Grand Theft Auto: San Andreas

 San Andreas, based on San Francisco, is one of the three original cities introduced in Grand Theft Auto.
 It is the second setting available to the player.
 The locale encompasses two landmasses: a large northern portion, which is divided into fifteen districts and generally considered to be the city's core, and a smaller island in the southeast, consisting of only one district, which acts as the city's docks area.
 The northern landmass is further divided by Aye Valley, which cuts through the heart of the area from the east to the west.

 A reimagined version of San Andreas was featured in Grand Theft Auto: San Andreas (set in 1992), as a state rather than a city.
 Based on California and Nevada, the state encompasses two landmasses, separated by a river and surrounded by a large body of water.
 The southern portion of the map features the cities of Los Santos (based on Los Angeles) and San Fierro (San Francisco), separated by vast forest and mountain areas.
 By contrast, the northern portion is one large desert region and incorporates only one city, Las Venturas (Las Vegas).
 Both landmasses feature additional rural settlements, which are less inhabited than the three major cities.
 The cities are connected by a train track system, and each one features an airport, which can be used to fast travel from a city to another.
 At the beginning of the game, players only have access to Los Santos, with the rest of the map being gradually unlocked as the story progresses.

 A third version of San Andreas appeared in Grand Theft Auto V (set in 2013), again imagined as a state.
 The game features only the southern portion of the state, which is depicted as a large island.
 The southern portion of the island is occupied mostly by the city of Los Santos (which resembles Los Angeles much more closely than its San Andreas counterpart), while the northern portion, known as Blaine County, is less inhabited, featuring vast areas of desert, forest, and mountain, and only a few small towns.
-This version of San Andreas is currently the only setting in the series that doesn't feature any map limitations, allowing players to explore the entire island at the beginning of the game.
+This version of San Andreas is currently the only setting in the series that does not feature any map limitations, allowing players to explore the entire island at the beginning of the game.
 Los Angeles was extensively researched for Grand Theft Auto V. The team organised field research trips with tour guides and architectural historians and captured around 250,000 photos and hours of video footage during these visits.
 Since the release of the game, hundreds of in-game buildings have been identified as being based on real-world landmarks.
 The New Yorker's Sam Sweet notes that, with sales of the game reaching thirteen million copies, "there will be more people living in the imaginary state of Los Santos than in the real city on which it was modelled."